learn-co-curriculum/learn-cli-workflow-nitrous/README.md

 1. You'll have 10% more understanding of how to solve the lab.

-2. You'll get better at reading tests and we bet that the next test you read you'll get 12% of it and constantly see improvement through old fashioned practice and determination.
+2. You'll get better at reading tests, and we bet that on the next test you'll get 12% of it and constantly see improvement through old fashioned practice and determination.

 3. Almost unconsciously, like Mr. Miyagi in the Karate Kid, you'll actually learn how to read and write tests proficiently, "Wax on, wax off" style.